BeierKevin/KeyVaultCLI/src/KeyVaultCli.Domain/README.md

 2. `Value Objects`: These are immutable objects that validate and represent particular values in our system.

-3. `Domain Events`: These are events that get triggered when something notable happens within our business domain.

-4. `Common/Interfaces`: These are used to create a contract for services, which will be used by our entities.
+3. `Common/Interfaces`: These are used to create a contract for services, which will be used by our entities.

-5. `Repository Interfaces`: These are project to the Application or Infrastructure layer for data access.

 Please do not add any infrastructure-related code or any external package references to this project.